-The objective of the reform is to strengthen the governance of the digital transformation of public administration.
-This is expected to be achieved through the adoption of the Digital Public Services Strategy 2021–2030 and the establishment of the Informatics Development Council as a coordinating body for digital solutions.
+The objectives of the reform are to improve the governance of digital transformation in the public administration.
+This is expected to be achieved through the adoption of a Digital Public Services Strategy 2021-2030 and the establishment of an Informatics Development Council as a coordinating body of digital solutions.

-The Digital Public Services Strategy 2021–2030 will be adopted by the Government and will aim to ensure user-friendly and simple digital services, data for better services and decision-making, and a secure, trustworthy and inclusive digital environment.
+The Digital Public Services Strategy 2021-2030 shall be adopted by the government and shall aim at user-friendly and simple digital services, ensuring data for better services and decision-making, and providing a secure, trustworthy and inclusive digital environment.

-The Informatics Development Council will function as management body for the coordination of operations in the public sector related to IT investments, standards, back-office systems and other technological developments where the compatibility of the systems is essential for their operation and maintenance.
+The Informatics Development Council shall function as management body for the coordination of operations in the public sector related to IT investment, standards, back-office systems and other technological developments where compatibility of the systems is essential for their operation and maintenance.

 Creating an environment for the use of e-services by public administration – reform

-The objective of the reform is to provide an appropriate legal basis for e-services provided by the public administration, in particular for the introduction of e-identity services.
+The objective of the reform was to provide an appropriate legal basis for e-services provided by the public administration, in particular for the introduction of e-identity services.

-With the entry into force of the Electronic Identity and Trust Services Act and the amended Identity Card Act, a national e-identity will began to be used for the use of public services and the basic conditions for e-commerce will be in place.
-The e-identity will be recognised across borders and notified under eIDAS
+With the entry into force of the Electronic Identity and Trust Services Act and the amended Identity Card Act, a national e-identity began to be used for the use of public services and the basic conditions for e-commerce will be in place.
+The e-identity has been recognised across borders and notified under eIDAS

 Modernising administrative processes for successful digital transformation – reform

 The objective of the reform is to provide the legal basis for the further digitalisation of public services.
-The General Administrative Procedure Act and the Decree on administrative operation will be amended to extend the scope of electronic procedures in administrative procedures.
+The General Administrative Procedure Act and the Decree on administrative operation have been amended to extend the scope of electronic procedures in administrative procedures.